mapattacker/datascience/docker.rst

 =================

 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
-They allow a modular construction of an application, or microservice in short.
+They allow a modular construction of an application, or microservice in short;
+and being OS agnostic.
 Docker is a popular tool designed to make it easier to create, deploy, and run applications by using containers.

 Preprocessing scripts and models can be created as a docker **image** snapshot, and launched as one or multiple **containers** in production.
 For models that require to be consistently updated, we need to use volume mapping such that it is not removed when the container stops running.

+A connection to read features and output prediction needs to be done.
+This can be done via a REST API using Flask web server, or through a messenger application like RabbitMQ or Kafka.

 Creating Images
 --------------------